1. Basic Ceiling Operations in Python: Using math.ceil()

 print(result_int) # Output: 3

-perform truncation, but their results can differ for positive and negative numbers, so you may need to choose accordingly.
+Both math.floor() and int() perform downward rounding or truncation, but their results may differ for positive and negative numbers, so choose the appropriate one for your needs.

-type treats floating-point numbers as binary internally, which can cause errors for certain values.
-In financial and scientific calculations, such errors can significantly affect results.
-To avoid these errors and perform higher‑precision calculations, the Decimal
+Python’s float type represents floating-point numbers internally in binary, which can lead to rounding errors with certain decimal values.
+These errors can significantly affect results, especially in financial or scientific calculations.
+To avoid such errors and perform higher-precision calculations, the Decimal module is useful.

 value = Decimal('3.14159')